Oskar1504/farm-together-api/README.md

 # farm-together-api
 So i wanted to build an farm together calculator and needed data from all crops.
 I found just outdated lists so i build an small api which generates files by scraping the fandom farm together wiki.

-A live version with current data is hosted [her http://projectlifetime.de/farmtogether/](http://projectlifetime.de/farmtogether/). includes sorting according to all values that the crops have. contains a lot of filter options.(season, growtime, crop types, exclude crops, hide table cols)
+A live version with current data is hosted at [http://projectlifetime.de/farmtogether/](http://projectlifetime.de/farmtogether/).

+includes sorting according to all values that the crops have. contains a lot of filter options.(season, growtime, crop types, exclude crops, hide table cols)